Klene: Safe Cleanup for Linux and Windows

-Klene helps you scan, preview, and clean common Arch Linux clutter with a modern GUI and CLI.
-Nothing gets removed until you confirm it.
+Klene helps you scan, preview, and clean common system clutter with a modern GUI and CLI.
+It started with Arch Linux and now supports provider-based cleanup across Linux distributions and Windows.

 Most cleanup scripts run fast and explain little.
 Klene takes the opposite approach.
 It checks common cleanup areas, shows you exactly what it found, and waits for your go-ahead before anything is removed.
 You stay in control the whole way through.